phillipro89/pointalize/pointalize-faq-markup/README.md

 ## Screenshot

+1. Adding an FAQ in the WordPress editor using a native “Details” block.
-Validation in Google’s Rich Results Test showing the generated FAQPage JSON-LD.
+2. Validation in Google’s Rich Results Test showing the generated FAQPage JSON-LD.

 ---